 The cross Sinningia guttata x speciosa 'Carangola' was done by Peter Shalit.
 Peter reports that the hybrid is fertile, and he has both selfed it and crossed it to S. guttata x lindleyi.
 Dave Zaitlin crossed this F1 to S. speciosa.

 Dave Zaitlin has been doing a lot of work on S. guttata and S. speciosa as well.
-It is quite likely that the spotted "florist gloxinia" clones owe their decoration to an ancestral S. guttata.
+It is possible that the spotted "florist gloxinia" clones owe some of their decoration to an ancestral S. guttata.

 The cross Sinningia hirsuta x kautskyi was done by both Mauro Peixoto and Dave Zaitlin.
 They agreed on the name 'Amizade' ("friendship" in Portuguese) for the hybrid.
 They both report that they have been unable to get seed from it, so it is probably sterile.
 This hybrid is reputed to be easier to grow than either of its parents.